iritmaximus/timetrials/README.md

 You will be redirected to some of these from clicking any of the corresponding fields in the times.

 ## Note
-If you get an error ´sqlalchemy.exc.NoSuchModuleError: Can't load plugin: sqlalchemy.dialects:postgres´, change your url from ´postgres://´ to ´postgresql://´.
+If you get an error `sqlalchemy.exc.NoSuchModuleError: Can't load plugin: sqlalchemy.dialects:postgres`, change your url from `postgres://` to `postgresql://`.

 ## Local dev
 ### Requirements